raspberrypilearning/silly-reminder/en/step_1.md

 ### What you will make

-Here's a project to remind you to loosen up and stike a pose!
+Here's a project to remind you to loosen up and strike a pose!
 This could be after a long day at school, or a way to cheer you and your friends up.
 You can program the micro:bit buttons to help you remember to have some silly fun.

 In this project you are going to make a **silly reminder**.